Chowdhury-DSP/chowdsp_utils/README.md

 ### Common Modules

 `chowdsp_core` (BSD)
-- `DoubleBuffer`: A circular buffer which always maintans a contiguous block of data.
+- `DoubleBuffer`: A circular buffer which always maintains a contiguous block of data.
 - `TupleHelpers`: Useful methods for working with tuple-like data structures.
 - `AtomicHelpers`: Useful methods for working with atomics.
 - `MemoryUtils`: Helpful methods to check if blocks of memory alias with each other.
-- `TypeTraits`: Type traits for checking is a class has a given method, if a type is a container, and so on.
+- `TypeTraits`: Type traits for checking if a class has a given method, if a type is a container, and so on.

 `chowdsp_json` (BSD)
 - A thin wrapper around [`nlohmann::json`](https://github.com/nlohmann/json) (MIT license, included internally).

 `chowdsp_listeners` (BSD)
-- A thin wrapper around [`rocket`]https://github.com/tripleslash/rocket) (Public Domain, included internally).
+- A thin wrapper around [`rocket`](https://github.com/tripleslash/rocket) (Public Domain, included internally).

 `chowdsp_reflection` (BSD)
 - A thin wrapper around [`boost::pfr`](https://github.com/boostorg/pfr) (Boost license, included internally).